StefanSchubert/sabi/README.md

 * http://localhost:8080/swagger-ui.html

 Or you take a look into the current productive environment (in case you are just developing the GUI and have no need of an own running backend:

+TEMPORARILY DISABLED due to IPV6 Switch of my backend systems.

 * http://sabi.bluewhale.de:8080/swagger-ui.html
 * http://sabi.bluewhale.de:8081/captcha/swagger-ui.html